Saint-Jean Street in Quebec City: Shops, Restaurants, and Culture

 Commerce & Culture

-Rue Saint-Jean is one of Quebec City's most vibrant arteries.
-Between historic ramparts and contemporary businesses, this street traces a path between the past and present of the capital.
-A stroll that naturally leads to Petit-Champlain and Carrera Café.
+Saint-Jean Street is one of Quebec’s liveliest arteries.
+Between historic walls and contemporary businesses, this street traces a path between the past and present of the capital.
+A walk that naturally leads to Petit-Champlain and Carrera Café.

-Rue Saint-Jean has crossed the historic heart of Quebec City for over three centuries.
-Today, it is a condensed version of the city's most vibrant and authentic aspects.
+Saint-Jean Street has crossed Quebec’s historic heart for over three centuries.
+Today, it is a concentration of the city’s most vibrant and authentic life.

-The street begins with one of Old Quebec's most impressive fortified gates.
-Passing under its stone arches is crossing a border between two worlds: the historic city and the bustling Upper Town.
+The street begins with one of the most impressive fortified gates of Old Quebec.
+Passing under its stone arches is crossing a border between two worlds: the historic city and the dynamic Upper Town.

 HeritageUNESCO